appleseedhq/appleseed-maya/docs/source/shaders/asVoronoi2D.rst

 asVoronoi2D
 ***********

-A procedural 2D Worley noise like shader, outputs not only the resulting color, but the 4 features near the evaluated point, their respective positions, and the color IDs.
+A procedural 2D Worley :cite:`Worley:1996:CTB:237170.237267` like noise shader, that outputs not only the resulting color, but the four nearest features to the evaluated point, their respective positions, and their cell color IDs.
+See also :cite:`Ebert:2002:TMP:572337`.

 Parameters
 ==========